jaden-renner/tier-1-it-support-lab/README.md

 Tier 1 IT support training lab using Linux (Ubuntu), CLI, JIRA, and scripting for realistic IT scenarios.

+## About This Project

+This project serves two main goals:

+1. **Showcase my skills** in IT support, system administration, and scripting by building realistic, hands-on scenarios that demonstrate troubleshooting and problem-solving abilities.

+2. **Provide a free, practical resource** for others who are learning or training in IT support, offering customizable scripts, documentation, and environments to practice with.

+By sharing this work openly, I hope to contribute to a broader community of learners and professionals who want accessible tools to develop their skills and confidence.

 ## Project Disclaimer

 **Base Two** is a completely fictional company created solely for the purpose of this IT Home Lab project.